 When LeBron entered free agency in the summer of 2014, Cedar Point made a PROMISE...
 If LeBron signed with the Cleveland Cavaliers, they would name a roller coaster after him.
 As it turns out, the incredible team at Cedar Point would do something even bigger and better than that initial promise.

 The Foundation is extremely excited about its long term partnership with the BEST amusement park in the world, Cedar Point!
-In addition to its constant support of our Wheels for Ed and Akron I PROMISE Network students, the partnership will see our kids and their families at Cedar Point every August for our annual I PROMISE Family Reunion.
+In addition to its constant support of our I PROMISE Elementary and Secondary students, the partnership will see our kids and their families at Cedar Point every August for our annual We Are Family Reunion.
 More than just hosting an event, Cedar Point is helping us create an amazing experience for our families as we kick off another school year and welcome our new class of 3rd graders to the program.

 In the words of LeBron James, "BOOOOOOOM!
 CEDAR POINT DONE CHANGED THE GAME!!!!!"

 As part of its students’ core intervention, LeBron and the Foundation are continuing their support of Akron Public Schools’ Akron After School Program.
 Akron After School provides expert extended day enrichment for our I PROMISE Elementary students.